 - some mascarpone cheese, to serve

-Butter a 20 cm springform pan and line the bottom with parchment paper.
-Preheat the oven to 180°C.
+Butter and line the bottom of a 20 cm springform pan with parchment paper.
+Preheat the oven to 180 degrees Celsius.

-In a large bowl set over a pan of barely simmering water, melt the chocolate, stirring as little as possible.
-Turn off the heat but leave the bowl over the warm water.
-Pour in the hot espresso and stir.
-Then add the butter pieces and press them into the chocolate gently.
-Allow the butter to soften without stirring.
+Melt the chocolate in a large bowl set over a pan of barely simmering water, stirring as little as possible.
+Turn off the heat, but keep the bowl in the warm water.
+Pour in the hot espresso and stir to combine.
+Then, gently press the butter pieces into the chocolate.
+Allow the butter to soften without stirring for a few minutes.

-Sift together the flour, cocoa powder, and baking powder in a separate bowl.
-Remove the bowl of chocolate from the heat and stir until the butter is melted.
-Let sit for a few minutes to cool, then stir the egg yolks together and briskly stir them into the melted chocolate mixture.
-Fold in the pureed beets.
+In a separate bowl, sift together the flour, cocoa powder, and baking powder.
+Remove the chocolate bowl from the heat and stir until the butter is completely melted.
+Allow to cool for a few minutes before whisking the egg yolks into the melted chocolate mixture.
+Incorporate the pureed beets.

 For the candied beets.